weshaggard/azure-rest-api-specs/specification/networkcloudtest/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for NetworkCloudTest.
+This is the AutoRest configuration file for NetworkCloud.

 ## Getting Started